-Wedding dress shopping when you're the bride is definitely stressful (thankfully I recently found mine without any major blood, sweat, and tears!), but being the friend that accompanies the bride-to-be carries its own stresses and responsibilities.
+Wedding dress shopping when you're the bride is definitely stressful (thankfully, I found mine without any major blood, sweat, and tears!), but being the friend who accompanies the bride-to-be carries its own stresses and responsibilities.
 If you're a bridesmaid or just close friend of the bride this wedding season, I've got some helpful tips for surviving dress shopping.
 And be sure to add your own tips in the comments!

->

-> - Follow the bride-to-be's lead, so let her and the consultant pick the dresses unless she asks for your help.
+- Follow the bride-to-be's lead, so let her and the consultant pick the dresses unless she asks for your help.
 The last thing you want to do is grab a dress way out of her price range just to have her fall in love with it!

 - Try not to offer unsolicited advice.
 If the bride says, "Does this lace look pretty to you?," that's the time to say it reminds you of a tablecloth, not when she's tearing up and saying, "This is the one!"